 \begin{proposition}Under the above notations, we have a natural morphism of schemes over $O_E$ which induces a map on the sets of $\ov{\F}_p$-points $f: S_{G',\ov{C}'}(\ov{\F}_p)\lra S_{G,\ov{C}}(\ov{\F}_p).$ Under this map we have equalities for each $\vep\in\I_D$ Moreover, $S_{G',\ov{C}'}$ is normal. \end{proposition} \begin{proof} We have the natural morphism of functors $S_{G',\ov{C}'}\lra \M_{G,\ov{C}}$, which sends $(A,\iota,\lambda,\ov{\eta})$ to $(A,\iota,\Lambda,\ov{\eta})$.
 Moreover, it induces an embedding of a finite \'etale quotient of $S_{G',\ov{C}'}$ into $\M_{G,\ov{C}}$, cf. the proof of proposition 2.14 in \cite{Re1}.
 Now the statements in the proposition are clear. \end{proof}

 For any $\vep\in\I_D$, the sets $S_{G',\ov{C}'}(\vep),\,S_{G,\ov{C}}(\vep)$ can be also understood from the point of view of the associated Rapoport-Zink spaces, \cite{RZ}.
-Namely, the set $Z_\vep$ can be considered as the set of $\ov{\F}_p$-points of the Rapoport-Zink space associated to the local PEL data where $b\in G'(\mathcal{K})$ is an element up to $\sigma-G'(O_\mathcal{K})$ conjugacy defined by the $p$-divisible group associated to a fixed point $x\in S_{G',\ov{C}'}(\vep)$, $\{\mu\}$ is the conjugacy class of $\ov{\Q}_p$-cocharacters of $G'$ with field of definition $E$, defined from the morphism $h_{G'}$ in the Shimura datum.
+Namely, the set $Z_\vep$ can be considered as the set of $\ov{\F}_p$-points of the Rapoport-Zink space associated to the local PEL data (cf. \cite{RZ} 3.18) where $b\in G'(\mathcal{K})$ is an element up to $\sigma-G'(O_\mathcal{K})$ conjugacy defined by the $p$-divisible group associated to a fixed point $x\in S_{G',\ov{C}'}(\vep)$, $\{\mu\}$ is the conjugacy class of $\ov{\Q}_p$-cocharacters of $G'$ with field of definition $E$, defined from the morphism $h_{G'}$ in the Shimura datum.
 The case for $Y_\vep$ is similar, cf. \cite{BZ}.
 In fact, the sets $Z_\vep$ and $Y_\vep$ are examples of affine Deligne-Lusztig varieties in our setting, which generally occur in the description of mod $p$ points of Shimura varieties.